pchapin/yeditor/README.md

 Analysis
 --------

-The Y code base contains configuration information for the commercial C++ static analysis tool [PC-Lint](http://www.gimpel.com/html/pcl.htm).
-In the `src` folder there is a batch file `LIN.bat` that invokes PC-Lint using appropriately defined configuration files.
-The PC-Lint configuration is part of this code base.
-The file `FILES.lnt` contains a list of files that have approximately passed PC-Lint's analysis.
-The goal is to eventually have all source files in Y listed there.

-The use of other analysis tools is encouraged.
+The use of analysis tools is encouraged.
 Possibilities include valgrind and/or clang's static analyzer.
 The use of the static analysis tools provided with Visual Studio should be investigated.